 Digital data and computational techniques are fundamentally changing the world around us, and the way humanities research is conducted.
 Humanities scholars have become aware that the new analytical methods and tools can help us to enhance the performance and impact of humanities research.
 Computer scientists have discovered that the fuzzy data and the hermeneutic methods of humanities research offer daring challenges to computer science.
 That is why companies like IBM or Samsung are now undertaking collaborations with humanities researchers.
 As most of the knowledge-intensive jobs have come to depend more on computer technology, university students who master new, sophisticated analytic skills will develop promising career opportunities.

 Apart from these long-term perspectives, we predict that taking digital humanities courses will be exciting, challenging and fun for both humanities and computer science students.
 The current climate of excitement and innovation around digital humanities will surely have positive effects on teachers and students alike!

 Since the minor is a collaboration between UvA and VU, you have to register for courses both at VU and at UvA.
 At VU, you can register for the minor and the VU-courses the way you are used to.
 For registering for the UvA-courses, you need to:

 Enrol as a guest student at UvA.
 Read the guidelines.

 Register for the minor and the UvA-courses in the minor.
 Read more.

-Please note that registration deadlines at UvA are different (and approximately a month earlier!) than at VU (check the UvA year schedule).
+Please note that registration deadlines at UvA are different (and approximately a month earlier!) then at VU (check the UvA year schedule).

 Also, enrolling as a guest student means you have to submit a number of forms, which might take some time.
 We strongly advise you to start doing this as soon as possible, in order to overcome possible problems in time.
 You can contact the VU faculty desk (firstname.lastname@example.org) or the UvA administration office Mediastudies.